sonatype-nexus-community/iq-success-metrics2/README.md

 `java -jar target/success-metrics-<version>.jar`
 ```

-The Fine Print
+**The Fine Print**

-It is worth noting that this is NOT SUPPORTED by Sonatype, and is a contribution of ours to the open source community (read: you!)
+* It is worth noting that this is NOT SUPPORTED by Sonatype, and is a contribution of ours to the open source community (read: you!)

-Don't worry, using this community item does not "void your warranty".
+* Don't worry, using this community item does not "void your warranty".
 In a worst case scenario, you may be asked by the Sonatype Support team to remove the community item in order to determine the root cause of any issues.

-Remember:
+* Remember:

-Use this contribution at the risk tolerance that you have
+* Use this contribution at the risk tolerance that you have
-Do NOT file Sonatype support tickets related to iq-success-metrics
+* Do NOT file Sonatype support tickets related to iq-success-metrics
-DO file issues here on GitHub, so that the community can pitch in
+* DO file issues here on GitHub, so that the community can pitch in
-Phew, that was easier than I thought.
+* Phew, that was easier than I thought.
 Last but not least of all:

-Have fun creating and using this plugin and the Nexus platform, we are glad to have you here!
+* Have fun creating and using this application and the Nexus platform, we are glad to have you here!